yugabyte/yugabyte-db/docs/content/preview/architecture/query-layer/join-strategies.md

 ## Merge join

-In a Merge join, both input tables must be sorted on the join key.
+In a merge join, both input tables must be sorted on the join key.
 It works by merging the sorted input streams based on the join condition.

 Merge Joins are efficient when dealing with large datasets, and the join condition involves equality comparisons.
 If the tables are not already sorted, the optimizer will use sorting operations as part of the execution plan.